imaginedelements/heather-turano-coaching/src/pages/about/index.md

     * **What is your favorite food?** I love cheese; Damn you lactose!

-    OR

     Maybe you go with an elevator pitch?
-Greatest accomplishments?
-Where I graduated from? awards I've won?

-    **Hummmmm, nope, thats not it.
+Greatest accomplishments? **Hummmmm, nope, thats not it.
 Let me think…**
   title: Oh Hey There!
 sectionOne:
   body: >-